PlaidCloud/website/content/en/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions.md

 Default values must be pruned (with the exception of defaults for `metadata` fields) and must validate against a provided schema.

-Default values for `metadata` fields of `x-kubernetes-embedded-resources: true` nodes (or parts of a default value covering `metadata`) are not pruned during CustomResourceDefinition creation, but through the pruning step during handling of requests.
+Default values for `metadata` fields of `x-PlaidCloud-embedded-resources: true` nodes (or parts of a default value covering `metadata`) are not pruned during CustomResourceDefinition creation, but through the pruning step during handling of requests.

 #### Defaulting and Nullable